CFCF Canada's first Radio Station - and indeed one of the first radio stations in the world, starting broadcasting in the early 1920's.

 Jim Kidd was appointed program director of CFCF/CFQR.
 He had been production director since 1962.
 Kidd replaced Gerry Bascombe who became program director of CHFI-FM-AM in Toronto.
 Bascombe had been PD for the past five years and was with CF-TV for two years before that.

-It was announced that Bushnell Television Co. of Ottawa (CJOH-TV) would purchase CFCF-AM-TV/CFQR-FM.
+It was announced that Bushnell Television Co. of Ottawa (CJOH-TV) would purchase CFCF-AM-TV/CFQR-FM, subject to regulatory approval.

 Ron Hore was appointed director of advertising and promotion for CFCF-AM/CFQR-FM.
 He had been promotion supervisor for CFCF-TV.